 This light will also be abundant with the outside shots, where you might want to use reflectors.

 Speedlites will help fill in dark areas, and freeze motion when people are dancing.
-Utilize the light, add where necessary.
+Utilize the light, and add to it where necessary.

 A flash is a great tool for indoor event photography.
 It might even be a necessity, especially if the ambient light inside isn’t strong enough.

 Wedding photography is one area where a flash is needed.
-Many parts of this sacred day are going to be inside.
-Either changing rooms, churches, registry offices, and dining halls.
+Many parts of the day are going to be inside, for example changing rooms, churches, registry offices, and dining halls.

 Having that flash, even as a fill light, helps to keep the ISO down.
 A low ISO means the quality of your images stays at a reasonable level.